 Whether you know nothing, or lots, about Greek mythology, or have only ever encountered them in their censored childhood guise, this will be a feast for your imagination!
 Come and do it like they do on Mount Olympus…

 12noon: Site open - Lunch in the company of Satyrs!

 Bring your own picnic lunch.
 Enjoy the site.
 And let yourself be entertained by a pair of tumbling, leaping, prancing Satyrs, by leading street theatre and circus company Acrojou.

 2pm – 4pm (with interval): Metamorphoses – performance storytelling by Hugh Lupton & Daniel Morden

 Orpheus, whose musical and poetic powers were so great that they even survived an encounter with Hades; Midas with his golden touch; the abduction of Persephone – Queen of the Underworld; the nymph Echo repeating the last words of others, and the beautiful, vain Narcissus.

 Inspired by Ovid’s tales of transformation, Hugh Lupton and Daniel Morden breathe life into some of the most famous myths in the world.
 Vivid and poignant, this is a performance of golden narratives – storytelling at its most poetic.
+BOOK NOW

 ‘master storytellers’ THE GUARDIAN